The Valcucine Sustainable Development Goals

 In each workspace, the large windows open mind and eyes to what lies beyond, eliminating any sense of oppression, as Gabriele Centazzo tells us: “I wanted these large windows overlooking the green outside to facilitate the observation of nature and its changes.
 A rainy day has different colors than a sunny day; in Autumn, hedges and trees are different than in Spring.
 It may seem trivial, but it is not.
 And, of course, those who find themselves closed inside four gray walls have no way of seeing those changes, nor of appreciating them.
 Here, however, day after day, you become friends with a particular tree or a corner of the lawn … Respect for the environment is therefore transformed into a stronger feeling: working in spaces conceived in this way, you become part of nature, feeling responsible for his fate”.

 Paying attention to the well-being of employees also means promoting the value of culture as a source of growth and inspiration.
-Consistent with this idea, the internal library provides about 2,000 volumes of architecture, art, beauty, literature, communication, business culture, economics, environment, sociology and creativity.
+Consistent with this idea, the internal library provides about 2,000 volumes of , art, beauty, literature, communication, business culture, economics, environment, sociology and creativity.

 An initiative inspired by Adriano Olivetti, the enlightened entrepreneur who theorized and implemented the responsible business model which is still today considered revolutionary.